The Spinney Primary School

 Safeguarding and Child Protection team:

-The Designated Safeguarding Lead (DSL): Ms Mona Paalanen (Interim Headteacher)
+The Designated Safeguarding Lead (DSL): Ms Mona Paalanen (Deputy Headteacher)

-The Deputy Designdated Safeguarding Leads (DDSL) are: Miss Garrill (Interim Deputy Headteacher) and Sophie Butler (EYFS teacher)
+The Deputy Designdated Safeguarding Leads (DDSL) are: Miss Garrill (Senior Leader) and Sophie Butler (EYFS teacher)

 Mrs Cordy ( Wrap-around care DSL) is a designated person for child protection.